-Depending on the sites your users try to access, you might need to install trust roots and intermediaries onto their devices.
-Once those certificates are identified, you can follow the instructions in Set up an HTTPS Certificate Authority to push those certificates onto your users’ profiles.
+Depending on the sites users try to access, you might need to install trust roots and intermediaries on their devices.
+Identify those certificates and push them to users’ profiles.

 Step 4: Configure Smart Card Connector to auto-allow communication

-Chrome OS can be configured to automatically select certain certificates for certain URLs.
-In the default case, users will be presented a list of certificates that match a certain website.
+You can configure Chrome OS to automatically select certain certificates for certain URLs.
+In the default case, users are presented with a list of certificates that match a certain website.

 Step 6 (Optional): Configure Virtual Desktop Environment

-Chrome not matching certificate on card
+Chrome OS not matching certificate on card